omeka/plugin-VraCore/README.md

 ## Simplest settings
 If you only want to use the display values (equivalent to the `<display>` element of a VRA `elementSet`), check all the boxes in the configuration form.
 This will hide all VRA cataloging data from forms and display.

-## Medium settings
+## More complex settings
-If you do not want to store or show attribute data, check the "Hide Attributes" configuration option.
+You can configure the plugin to note use the full depth of VRA core by hiding element and attribute inputs on the admin side.
+If you want to add that data, but not display it publicly, check the boxes for public side settings.
+Finally, since `@dataDate` values are created automatically and can cause clutter, you can hide only those values on the public side.

 ## VRA Core XML and Omeka data correspondences